 The cost of the Aggie Grey, like most hotels, varies depending on the time of year.
 However, you can expect to pay between $100-150 per night.
 You can pay an nominal fee to have breakfast included in your stay.
 Considering the accommodations, amenities, and service, the cost of staying here is a bargain!

 The Sheraton Aggie Grey is a modern, Western-style resort hotel located in the heart of Apia, Samoa.
 It is a beautiful and comfortable resort with fabulous service and family-friendly amenities.
 The location is wonderful.
 You will love the views while your kids will love the pool.
 I highly recommend staying at the Aggie Grey while in Apia.
 It is our go-to hotel in Samoa.
-For more recommendations for your vacation to Samoa, see our posts on Paddles, a local’s guide to Samoa, and To Sua Ocean Trench.
+For more recommendations for your vacation to Samoa, see our posts on why we love family vacations to Samoa, Paddles, a local’s guide to Samoa, and To Sua Ocean Trench.
 Happy travels!